ksingh66/RideInsight/README.md

   - Identifying peak ride times.
   - Calculating earnings trends (percentage increases, month-over-month comparisons).
   - Analyzing patterns in customer bookings and chauffeur performance.

+### Immediate Improvements
+- Add all ride info for minimal and maximum earned rides for each chauffeur
+- Make dictionary for column synonyms and only use LLM for special cases to increase loading speed.
+- Account for other CSV's that are not Transportation related; a general CSV analyzing AI.
+- Add conversational memory to the Chatbot.

 ### Technologies Used
 - **Python**: Primary language for backend logic.